 The most popular plaster for crafters is plaster of Paris powder.
-Plaster of Paris is a fine white powder made up of gypsum and is used to make many things including, casts, crafting molds, finishing touches on buildings, monuments, and sculptures.
+Plaster of Paris is a fine white powder made up of gypsum and is used to make many things, including casts, crafting molds, and finishing touches on buildings, monuments, and sculptures.
 The plaster is easy to use, does not crack or shrink, and dries very quickly, making it ideal for crafters.

 How To Prepare A Plaster Sculpture For Painting

-Before decorating the surface, the first step is to make sure the plaster is completely dry before painting the first coat of paint.
-Read the manufacturer’s curing time recommendations as some brands will dry faster than others.
-For example, plaster of Paris will dry within ten minutes, while other plasters could take up to thirty days to cure.
+Before decorating the surface, the first step is to ensure the plaster is completely dry before painting the first coat.
+Read the manufacturer’s curing time recommendations, as some brands will dry faster than others.
+For example, the plaster of Paris will dry within ten minutes, while other plasters could take up to thirty days to cure.

-After the mold is thoroughly dried, you will want to use primer paint for the base coat and cover the entire surface before decorating the sculpture with acrylic paints.
+After thoroughly drying the mold, you will want to use primer paint for the base coat and cover the entire surface before decorating the sculpture with acrylic paints.
 Plaster is a smooth surface.
-The thick consistency of acrylic paint will not adhere to the plaster surface properly if it is not primed.
+The thick consistency of acrylic paint will not properly adhere to the plaster surface if it is not primed.

-Another common way to seal is with a mist coat which is a water-down emulsion.
+Another common way to seal it with a mist coat, a water-down emulsion.
 The watered-down plaster sealer will shrink into the plaster pores, making it possible for thicker coats of paint to stick to the surface.